sonali091023/90DaysOfDevOps/2026/day-84/day-84-gitops-argocd.md

 -->If you don't have feat/gitops, fetch everything: git fetch --all

--->Create a local branch: git checkout -b feat/gitops origin/feat/gitops
+-->Create a local branch: git checkout -b feat/gitops

 -->To verify: git branch  [Expected: * feat/gitops]

+-->Now push it to your fork: git push -u origin feat/gitops

+-->So After that, your ArgoCD Application manifest can use: targetRevision: feat/gitops